best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 A major benefit of internal review is shared knowledge.
 Both the reviewer and reviewee are exposed to new concepts.
-It encourages a deeper understanding what the code is doing.
+It encourages a deeper understanding of what the code is doing.
 This can help with future work on the project, as multiple team members have the understanding to maintain the project.

 ```{todo}